• Skip to primary navigation

 Sometimes we'll change up the topping and use our cherry pepper spread in place of the sauteed cherry tomatoes.

-Or sometimes we'll make a slightly different variation and cut a wedge for a classic potato and egg sandwich!
+Or sometimes we’ll make a slightly different variation and make a frittata with sun dried tomatoes, spinach, and fresh mozzarella.

 No matter how we serve it though, it's always easy, consistently delicious, and loved by all!